NaiNonTH/nons.page/src/blog/what-i-have-been-doing-since-june/index.md

 ## A Programming Language

-I learned about Brainfuck around months ago, and I've discovered a lot of its intepreter and compiler made using a lot of programming languages.
+I learned about Brainfuck around months ago, and I've discovered a lot of its interpreter and compiler made using a lot of programming languages.
 That gave me an idea of creating a programming language that can perform certain calculation, control flows, and store variables, while remaining as simple as possible.

-So I came up with an idea of [Sign](https://github.com/NaiNonTH/sign-lang), a programming language that performs calculation through signs and its group, with the instructor that will tell the intepreter what to do with the value.
+So I came up with an idea of [Sign](https://github.com/NaiNonTH/sign-lang), a programming language that performs calculation through signs and its group, with the instructor that will tell the interpreter what to do with the value.
 It is written in [JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript) with [Bun](https://bun.sh) as a development runtime.

 You can try it out now by installing the interpreter from [npm](https://npmjs.org/sign-lang), which already has 99 downloads at the time of writing, and I don't know how.